noizwaves/bootstrap-social-buttons/README.md

 * fork this project and make the changes
 * add yourself to the list of contributors
-* send me a pull request
+* send a pull request

 ## License